These Are America’s Top 30 Local Farmers Markets

 What Makes Boyne City Farmers Market One of the Best

-While potatoes are Michigan's No. 1 crop, you’ll also want to grab some native-grown apples and cherries while you’re at the market.
+While potatoes are Michigan's No. 1 crop, you’ll also want to grab some native-grown apples and cherries at the market.

-On certain market days, you might even be graced by live music or food trucks.
+You might even be graced by live music or food trucks on certain market days.

 21. Newport Farmers Market